 On Windows 10, you’ve been able to adjust and change the system volume since the initial release, but you still needed to use Control Panel to change other settings.

-However, starting with version 1803, Windows 10 brings the sound settings to the Settings app.
+However, starting with the April 2018 Update, Windows 10 brings the sound settings to the Settings app.
 You’re still required to use Control Panel to access advanced configurations, but eventually all the options will be migrated to the new Sound page to the Settings experience.

 In this guide, you’ll learn the steps to adjust volume, choose input and output devices, and troubleshoot sound or microphone problems using the Sound settings.

 Click on Sound.

 While in the Sound page, you’ll notice that settings are divided into two sections.
 You have the first section (Sound) with the option to select your primary speakers, a slider to adjust the system-wide volume, and a Troubleshoot button that can help you to quickly fix any audio related issue.

 In addition, there is a Device properties link to access the speaker properties and change settings like sound enhancements, sound format, spatial sound, and more.